Is it compost, waste or recyclable?

 Christmas cards, wrapping paper, boxes, etc.

-- Wrapping paper usually goes in compost (don’t worry about a little bit of tape) but foil paper goes in waste.
+- Wrapping paper usually goes in compost (don’t worry about a little bit of tape) but foil and cellophane goes in waste.

 - Box board (gift boxes, etc.) goes in compost, not recyclable.

 - Corrugated cardboard boxes are recyclable.

 - Styrofoam, bows, string and ribbons are waste.

 - Greeting cards are usually compost, but go in waste if they contain plastic or foil.